This is our family room in its current state:

 I try to keep things fairly simple in here because there is already so much going on in the playroom. (how did we still end up with a “baby” toy basket in the family room with a playroom next door?!)
 One of the few things in this room that we did have to purchase was the rug.
 With a little toddler just starting to walk, buying a rug was one of our top priorities and we quickly picked one up in HomeGoods.
 Looking back I really wish I put more thought and time into this.
 First, it sheds like crazy.
 It’s finally starting to get better but what a pain.
 Second, I don’t like it.
 I would love to do something more neutral (maybe even a “soft” jute type rug) and updated in here…one day, it’s on the list.

 Okay, so the sectional is from Pottery Barn (maybe the pierce?).
-It was one of our first big furniture purchases when we first got married.
+It was one of our first big furniture purchases when we got married (yay grown up furniture!)
 We love it because it’s big and comfortable.
-We probably should have chosen a different color …with 3 little ones it is starting to get beat up (but one doesn’t think of these things prior to kids).
-It needs a good washing (all the covers are zippered) and is seeing some wear, but all in all it’s a great couch.
-Media center was purchased from JcPenny online – very similar to this one but a fraction of the price. :) Ottoman is also from Pottery Barn, it is the BEST coffee table/footrest with kids.
+We probably should have chosen a different color if we were thinking kids at the time…(fast forward a few years and 3 kids later).
+It’s a bit beat up and needs a good washing (all the covers are zippered and washable), but all in all it’s a great couch.
+Media center was purchased from JcPenny online – very similar to this one but a fraction of the price (great knock off deal on this one).
+Ottoman is also from Pottery Barn, it is the BEST coffee table/footrest with kids.
 It’s big, but awesome.
 Toy basket is from Target, mercury lamp is from Lamps Plus and picture frames above TV are from Pottery Barn Kids.
 The window treatments and matching thai silk pillows were a wedding gift from Restoration Hardware.
 The brown velvet pillows are from Ikea and the brown & white patterned pillows are made up from leftover fabric used on the kitchen shades – Windsor Smiths Riad – clove.
-Paint color is Sherwin Williams windowpane, looks more green on the paint chip but comes out blue in my home.
+Paint color is Sherwin Williams windowpane, looks more green on the paint chip but comes out blue in this room.

 I’m always looking for ways to make this place more comfortable and cozy.
 I need a plant but am still looking for a good hardy one, I have a terrible track record with plants… And sometimes I think I want to take the back of the sectional off and put it on the other side (by the sliding glass doors) to open the room up more with the kitchen…not sure how that would work though?